reqable/reqable-docs/en-US/changelogs/linux/index.md

 - 🚀 [NEW] Added `Clear Cache` and `Reset App` in settings.
 - 🚀 [NEW] Urlencode supports text editing mode.
 - 🚀 [NEW] Urlencode supports importing and copying concatenated strings.
-- 💪 [Opt] The UX of expanding the app menu bar.
+- 💪 [OPT] The UX of expanding the app menu bar.
-- 💪 [Opt] Adding quotes to URL values in generated cURL commands.
+- 💪 [OPT] Adding quotes to URL values in generated cURL commands.
 - 🐞 [Fix] The bug that the number of checks displayed in the domain filter of the traffic list is wrong.
 - 🐞 [Fix] The bug that the request or response cannot continue to execute after the breakpoint window is closed.
 - 🐞 [Fix] Possible duplicate `Content-Type` header bug in API created from traffic list.